pythonwithalex/Spring2015/terminal_basics.md

      /Student             /Time Machine Backups       ....
        /Desktop
          lists.py
+       /Documents
+         csvparser.py
 ````

 **Note**: On a Windows machine, you will have a C drive and maybe a D drive if you have a separate data partition, and if you mount an external drive, that will have be organized under a new, separate drive letter, maybe Z.  Unix-like filesystems don't do this.
-This is not in accordance with the Filesystem Hierarchy Standard because the entire computer is not organized as a single tree.
-In contrast, in OS X, we have the '/' or root directory as the very top-level of the filesystem.
-If we mount an external drive, that doesnt' get a separate drive letter.
-A new directory is created (let's say it is /Volumes/DATA_USB) and the USB drive is mounted at that path.
-Thus, even though the disk is external to the filesystem, it **looks** like a regular directory (don't be alarmed, there are easy ways to tell if a filesystem is external or not).
+Since the '/' directory, aka the root directory, is the very top-level of the filesystem.
+If we mount an external drive (a Time Machine disk, a USB drive), that doesn't get a separate drive letter like it would on a Windows machine.
+Instead, a new directory is automatically created (let's say it is /Volumes/DATA_USB) and the USB drive is mounted at that path.
+We can navigate to the external disk's files just like any other directory on the machine.
+Even though the disk is external to the system's bootable filesystem, it **looks** like a regular directory.
+Don't be alarmed, though, there are easy ways to tell if a filesystem is external or not (hint: try the `df` command).

 #### Terminal Prompt
 `al-laptop:data alexr$`
 The terminal prompt tells you a few things:
 + the name of your computer, `al-laptop`
 + the director you are in, `data`
-+ your username
++ your username, `alexr`

-#### Recap
-+ 'Terminal' is a general word to describe a interactive, text-based mode of computing.
-+
++ What type of user you are: `$` means you are a regular user.
+You don't have access to all files, just those that you own.